 Some patients can become nauseous because of the smells or tastes involved with having their teeth fixed, creating the urge to gag.
 Unfortunately, gagging can make it hard for dentists to work effectively within the mouth.
 However, laughing gas has also been shown to minimize gagging, which helps to improve your restorations.

 Although dental anxiety is a very real condition, the team at Sherman Oaks Dental will do everything in their power to keep you happy, comfortable, and relaxed during your procedure.
-If you struggle with dental anxiety, feel free to discuss the matter with Dr. Weyneth or Dr. Sosenko.
-To help you to stay comfortable, the doctors will talk with you about your sedation options.
+If you struggle with dental anxiety, feel free to discuss the matter with Dr. Weyneth.
+To help you to stay comfortable, the doctor will talk with you about your sedation options.
 Schedule your next appointment with some of the best dentists in Naperville today.